 Pedal attachments allow students to use both soft and damper pedals, without having to remove the footstool.

-My favorite is the one I have in my studio - the "PE-2" (expensive, but worth it).
+- ✓ Find good options HERE or search on Amazon. - My favorite is the one I have in my studio the "PE-2" (expensive, but worth it).